Project Communications Management - Definition, Processes, Templates

 - Manage communications is the process of timely and appropriate collection, creation, distribution, storage, retrieval, management, monitoring, and the ultimate disposition of project information.

 - Monitor communications is the process of ensuring the information needs of the project and its stakeholders are met.

-- This Second Edition includes new material and updates including an introduction to the ground-breaking AgileOPPM™ and an overview of MyOPPM™ template builder, available on-line,
+- This Second Edition includes new material and updates including an introduction of the ground-breaking AgileOPPM™ and an overview of MyOPPM™ template builder, available on-line.

 - Shows templates for the Project Management Office (PMO)